Linaro/website/_posts/current/blog/2023-06-08-windowsperf-release-2-4-0-introduces-the-first-stable-version-of-sampling-model-support.md

 >>> 10**10**100
 ```

-Note: start command line switch /affinity <hexaffinity> applies the specified processor affinity mask (expressed as a hexadecimal number) to the new application.
-In our example decimal 2 is 0x02 or 0b0010.
+Note: [start](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/start) command line switch `/affinity <hexaffinity>` applies the specified processor affinity mask (expressed as a hexadecimal number) to the new application.
+In our example decimal `2` is `0x02` or `0b0010`.
 This value denotes CPU core no. 1 as 1 is a 1st bit in the mask, where the mask is indexed from 0 (zero).

-* Execute counting to assess which events are “hot” - this step of course varies from use case to use case.
-In our case we knew that Googleplex calculation will influence events from the imix metric.
+4. Execute counting to assess which events are “hot” - this step of course varies from use case to use case.
+In our case we knew that Googleplex calculation will influence events from the `imix` metric.

 ```
 >wperf stat -m imix -c 1 sleep 3